Weaning and Management of Weanling Horses

 Young, weaned horses below the age of one year are called weanlings.
 During this time of life, the foals have been separated from their dams, are rapidly growing and receiving training and management practices that have life-long effects.
 This Fact Sheet provides recommendations on preparing the foal to be weaned, weaning methods and care and management of the weanling horse.
 More information on growing horses can be found in Extension Fact Sheets ANSI-3985, “Foaling Management and Care of the Nursing Foal” and ANSI-3977, “Managing Young Horses For Sound Growth.”

-In free-roaming or feral horses, foals are naturally weaned around eight to nine months of age, while most management systems will wean foals between four and six months of age.
-Foals will spend the first four to five months by their dam’s side, receiving nutrition from the mare’s milk.
+In free-roaming or feral horses, foals are naturally weaned around eight to nine months of age, while most management systems will wean foals between 4 months and 6 months of age.
+Foals will spend the first 4 months to 5 months by their dam’s side, receiving nutrition from the mare’s milk.
 The foal’s nutritional requirement is met solely from the mare’s milk for the first several months.
 As the foal becomes larger, their nutrient needs exceed the nutrients available from the mare’s milk.
 Foals will begin eating small amounts of grain within weeks after birth.
 If given access to grain, most will consume substantial amounts by two to three months of age.
 Most foals will readily eat from the dam’s trough; however, to ensure access, many farms use creep feeders.
 Creep feeding, supplying a separate feed source to nursing foals, is especially important on farms that wean later than four months of age.
 By this age, the foal’s nutritional needs exceed what is available from their dam’s milk.
 In addition to the benefit of the added nutrition of creep feeding while still nursing, foals accustomed to eating grain will likely continue to eat through the weaning process and be less stressed during weaning.

 Options for Feeding the Foal

 Supplying the correct nutrients to the growing foal can be accomplished through a variety of options.
 Foals can be fed in a stall with a mare using commercial feeders.
-These feeders have adjustable slotted bars that allow the foal’s nose to fit through the feeder, but not the mares.
+These feed-ers have adjustable slotted bars that allow the foal’s nose to fit through the feeder, but not the mares.
 Foals can be briefly separated from the mare while both eat their concentrate ration, but should remain in close proximity and visual contact.
 Foals also will eat out of the same feeder or trough as the mare.
 If allowing the foal to simply eat with the mare, it is important to ensure its nutrient needs are being met.
 Finally, creep feeders can be built in the environment that allow access to only the foal.

 Creep Feeder Design